Forget Bitcoin! I’d much rather hold top dividend stocks like these 2

 I like dividends for income

 I’d combine that with a slightly riskier FTSE 100 dividend income stock, housebuilder Taylor Wimpey (LSE: TW).
 Now this is cheap, trading at just 6.5 earnings, while yielding more than National Grid at 7.34% a year.

 The risk here is obvious.
 Taylor Wimpey builds houses, and property prices are expected to fall this year, possibly by double digits.
 Yet I think some of the doom and gloom has been overdone.
 The UK still has a massive property shortage, mortgage rates are falling, and prices may not drop as fast as many think.

 A sell-off has already been largely priced in, as the company’s share price fell 20% over the last year and is down 40% over five years.

 Taylor Wimpey’s sales have dipped “significantly”, as has its order book, while volumes are also set to slip in 2023.
 I am braced for all of that to happen.
 My outlook stretches far beyond the next year, and Taylor Wimpey looks like a chance worth taking.
 In contrast to Bitcoin.

 The post Forget Bitcoin!
-I’d much rather buy this FTSE 100 stock for its 8.5% dividend yield appeared first on The Motley Fool UK.
+I’d much rather hold top dividend stocks like these 2 appeared first on The Motley Fool UK.